Gibson Les Paul: its evolution, from Standard to Custom

 The first changes in the evolution of the Gibson Les Paul: 1953 – 1954

-The last and final changes to the Gibson Les Paul: 1955 – 1958
+The last and definitive changes of the Gibson Les Paul: 1955 – 1958

-Gibson Les Paul Custom: the luxury version
+Gibson Les Paul Custom: the deluxe version

 The “Black Beauty”

-Black Beauty is the nickname for the Gibson Les Paul Custom.
-The black and gold combination is the ideal combination to give status and height to something, that’s why that combination was chosen.
-Plus there was a good reason to go for a solid color which was explained by Ted McCarty:
+The black beauty or “Black Beauty” is the nickname of the Gibson Les Paul Custom.
+Black and gold combination is the ideal combination to give status and height to something, that’s why that combination was chosen.
+Plus there was a good reason to go for a solid color as explained by Ted McCarty:

-“And there was a good reason for it.
-We were having more and more trouble getting the smooth mahogany from Honduras very well.
-So if you had a mahogany with some stripes, it was used to make Customs.
-They were elegantly prepared with binging – scenes – and other things, and sold at a higher price.»
+And there was a good reason for it.
+We were having more and more trouble getting smooth mahogany from Honduras very well.
+So if you had a mahogany with some scratches, it was used to make Customs.
+They were prepared elegantly with binging and other things, and sold at a higher price.»

-Les Paul Custom and PAFs: 1957
+Les Paul Custom and the PAFs: 1957

-Gibson Les Paul discontinued
+Discontinuation of the Gibson Les Paul

-The SG was initially released under the name Gibson Les Paul, and later with the termination of the contract with Les Paul it would take the name SG from Solid Guitar.
-It would only be in 1968 that the construction of the Gibson Les Paul is resumed.
+The SG was initially released under the name of Gibson Les Paul, and later with the breaking of the contract with Les Paul it would take the name of SG from Solid Guitar.
+It would be only in 1968 that the construction of the Gibson Les Paul was resumed.

-Video demo of several vintage Les Pauls on a 1959 Fender Bassman
+Demo video of several vintage Les Pauls on a 1959 Fender Bassman

 You can share opinions or also chat about this and more with other musicians in our comments section.